---

 - The `status` field (0x05) returns `0` for failure or `1` for success.

-- Invalid `param` values (not defined in the table above) result in an exceptional halt.
+- Undefined `param` values result in an exceptional halt.

 - Attempting to access the return `status` of the current frame or a subsequent frame results in an exceptional halt.